You have been assigned to a being called "The Batter". The Batter has an important mission. Be sure that it's accomplished.

 Cerebus Syndrome: Starts out as an extremely surreal RPG about a baseball player who wants to exorcise Spectres from Wackyland.
 Then it turns into a surreal horror around Zone 3, and becomes a flat-out tragedy by the Room.

-Climax Boss: All of them.
-Especially the Queen, who manages to both clear up and further complicate the plot just with their pre-battle dialogue.
+Climax Boss: The Queen, who manages to both clear up and further complicate the plot just with their pre-battle dialogue.

 Enoch as well.
 The first battle with him, in which he is invincible, occurs right after he reveals that each Guardian is the "living engine" of his own zone, and that killing them turns the zone into a lifeless void.